 - Place the marzipan layer on top of the filling.
 Press gently. check the images above

-- Using a sharp knife cut the rolled cylinder in half along the length ( see picture)
+- Using a sharp knife cut the rolled cylinder in half along the length ( see picture).
+If the dough is too soft to handle, place the two strands on a tray and refrigerate until hardened ( for about 15 minutes)

 - Make sure to have cut sides exposed.